-Following the latest news on COVID-19 being declared as a pandemic by the WHO, and the increase of confirmed cases in Portugal, we have decided to suspend our daily/ regular tours until further notice.
+COVID-19 – we have decided to suspend our daily/ regular tours until further notice.
+Please contact us in advance by e-mail for information on upcoming tours.
 Thank you for your comprehension.

 Regular tours everyday at: